 AIDS, combining sex and disease, prompts recurring nightmares.
 Jerusalem hires young Jewish women infected with AIDS to spread the affliction in Egypt.
 One article in the Egyptian press focuses on an Israeli named Sarah who cavorted in luxurious apartments and infected the young and the prominent, while other versions count between 20 and 327 infected Israeli agents.
 The most imaginative account conjures up a "special formula" of the AIDS virus that infected sexual partners without in any way affecting the Israeli female carriers.

-With this background it comes as less than a total shock to learn from an important article in today's Baltimore Sun by John Murphy that the Muslims of northern Nigeria suspect that the polio vaccines being offered them gratis are in fact "contaminated with an anti-fertility agent that would sterilize their children or perhaps infect them with the AIDS virus, all part of an American plot to depopulate the developing world."
+Jan.
+4, 2004 update: An important article in today's Baltimore Sun by John Murphy establishes how the Muslims of northern Nigeria are listening to Ibrahim Datti Ahmed and suspect that the polio vaccines being offered them gratis are in fact "contaminated with an anti-fertility agent that would sterilize their children or perhaps infect them with the AIDS virus, all part of an American plot to depopulate the developing world."
 Murphy tells this shocking anecdote from the village of Fanisau, Nigeria:

 In January last year, Nigerian health workers knocked on [Halima] Umar's door, offering her newborn daughter a free dose of polio vaccine.
 Two drops of the oral polio vaccine taken at least three times as a child, the health workers told her, would protect her daughter, Zaliha, from the crippling virus for life.
 But Umar turned the vaccinators away.
 Most of her neighbors did the same, some hiding children under their beds.